omikader/mnist-handwritten-digits/README.md

 ## How to Run the Code

-Create a virtual Python3 environment so as to not affect any other projects and install the binaries listed in [requirements.txt](requirements.txt) using pip.
+Create a new virtual Python3 environment so as to not affect any other projects or programs and install the binaries listed in [requirements.txt](requirements.txt) using pip.

 There are three scripts in the [src](src/) directory.
 Each script is meant to be run in its entirety from the command line as such.